Nwagyu!Nwagyu!

 How does it work

-Internally, the library directly parse the storage inside the RAM.
-On each function call, the library does the following steps:
+Internally, the library directly parse the storage inside the RAM, and is fully stateless.
+On each call, the library does the following steps:

-- Figuring out the calculator model based on userlandMagic (more reliable methods could be added in the future, but unless the user flash an N0110 firmware on one of the slots of its N0120 or an N0120 firmware on an N0110, the current way is working)
+1. Figuring out the calculator model based on userlandMagic (more reliable methods could be added in the future, but unless the user flash an N0110 firmware on one of the slots of its N0120 or an N0120 firmware on an N0110, the current way is working).
+See Determining device model for details.